05 Apr Why You Need A Living Trust

 You’ll also need a financial power of attorney in order to give your trusted agent the authority to handle financial transactions on your behalf.
 A durable power of attorney for finances allows your agent to manage all of your financial affairs for you should you become incapacitated.
 This includes everything from sorting through your mail and depositing checks on your behalf, to managing your retirement accounts and other investments.

-(At David Ortiz Advisors we believe that it is you who should have control over your estate, not the court and certainly not chance.
+(At Ortiz World Wealth Advisors we believe that it is you who should have control over your estate, not the court and certainly not chance.
 Living trusts have helped my clients prevent the chaos of probate and maintain the privacy of their affairs for years.)
 Have questions?
 I have answers.
 Click the contact tab above and fill out the Contact Form.
 I will be happy to answer any questions you have regarding your personal situation and try to provide you with a path forward that best meet your objectives.

 Topics: estate planning, power of attorney, financial planning Whittier, estate planning services, financial advisor